baekdusan/aaai26-workshop-prototype/prompt_dr_generator.md

 1. Analyze each screen's graphical user interface (GUI) and understand the screen’s purpose.
 2. Understand the overall task scenario the user is trying to complete based on the UI elements that have undergone actual changes.
 3. For each screen:
-- Infer the user’s likely serial activities and interaction sequence from the generic mobile app user’s perspective. (referring to the file Agent4_Terms_and_definitions.md)
+- Infer the user's likely serial activities and interaction sequence from the generic mobile app user's perspective. (referring to the file Terms_and_definitions.md)
-- Identify the navigational interaction that caused the transition from the current screen to the next screen. (referring to the file Agent4_Terms_and_definitions.md) If the current screen is the last screen, keep the navigational interaction blank.
+- Identify the navigational interaction that caused the transition from the current screen to the next screen. (referring to the file Terms_and_definitions.md) If the current screen is the last screen, keep the navigational interaction blank.

 # Step 4.
 Generate the description of the task flow
 Produce a structured JSON object with the following fields (For labels, describe them exactly as they appear in the image, preserving the original language and expression):